jackdmarquez/Genetic-Algorithm/README.md

 # Genetic-Algorithm
-Genetic algorithm to find the best mapping of Datasets to HDFS
+finalGA: Genetic algorithm to find the best mapping of Datasets to HDFS
+simplex: Integer linear Programming